seantehds/tp/docs/team/seantehds.md

   * Added planned enhancements to the checking and adding of deadlines.
 * **Developer Guide**:
   * Added documentation on the Mark, Unmark, Find and List command.
+  * Added corresponding UML diagrams for these commands.
+  * Added documentation on the Deadline class.
   * Added planned enhancements to the checking and adding of deadlines.

 ### Contribution to team-based tasks: